timescale/pgai/README.md

 ## Setup your pgai developer environment

 Best practice is to use the Docker environment supplied by Timescale.
 You can also integrate pgai into your local developer environment.
-Either
+Either:

 <details>
 <summary>Setup a developer environment in Docker</summary>